You might not like the Juke’s styling, but at least it’s eye-catching. Unfortunately, newer alternatives are more spacious and better to drive

 Things don’t really improve when it comes to the back seats, either.
 There’s barely enough room to carry three kids and fitting a child seat is made tricky by the Nissan’s low roof and narrow back doors.

+The Nissan Juke’s boot is on the small side for a family (at 354 litres) and it gets even smaller if you pick a four-wheel-drive model, but that capacity is pretty much class average.
 At least you can flip the back seats down to open up a nearly flat load bay that’s big enough to carry a bike – if you remove one of its wheels first.

 The Juke feels a bit like a Sony Walkman in a world full of iPods.
 It might have been the first of its kind but it’s since been overtaken by newer, more high-tech alternatives

-You can get the Juke with a range of petrol and diesel engines and with either a manual or automatic gearbox.
+You can get the Nissan Juke with a range of petrol and diesel engines and with either a manual or automatic gearbox.
 Pick a 1.2-litre petrol if you spend most time in the city – it’s smooth, reasonably perky and more frugal than the cheaper 1.6-litre petrol.

 The 1.5-litre diesel is a much better bet if you do lots of long journeys.
-It’s just as quiet as the petrol once you’re up to speed and it’ll prove much more economical on the motorway.
+It’s nearly as quiet as the petrol once you’re up to speed and it’ll prove much more economical on the motorway.

-Unfortunately, the Juke isn’t quite as comfortable as the C4 Cactus.
+Unfortunately, the Nissan Juke isn’t quite as comfortable as the C4 Cactus.
 Its rather stiff suspension causes it to shake and shimmy on rutted roads and you’ll feel every jarring pothole through your seat.

 It’s not particularly easy to park either, and although it earned a five-star safety rating back in 2011, it’s a little disappointing that you can’t get it with automatic emergency braking that’ll apply the brakes if the car detects an imminent collision.